-- Routes of Naloxone administration have been updated at all levels - Appendix K has been added to all protocols - New D10 protocol added for paramedic level providers - Patient Comfort protocol updated for paramedic level providers - Communications Protocol updated at all levels - Several adjustments were made to the formularies - 4108, 4214, 4402, 4412, 4501, 4601 were updated to include the use of an EPI drip in place of Dopamine.
-Education will be required on mixing and administering per the tables included in the protocols. - 4607 Behavioral Emergencies was changed to require availability of a video laryngoscope if administering optional Ketamine. - 4902 Patient Comfort protocol was updated to allow Ketamine as a first line medication. - King Airway has been replaced with the i-gel[®]
+- Routes of Naloxone administration have been updated at all levels - Appendix K has been added to all protocols - Optional D10 has been added to the diabetic protocols 5604 and 4604 for AEMT and paramedic level providers - Acceptable routes of medication administration were updated throughout to include Fentanyl IM and IN as well as Morphine IM. - Patient Comfort protocol updated for paramedic level providers - Communications Protocol updated at all levels - Several adjustments were made to the formularies - 4108, 4214, 4402, 4412, 4501, 4601 were updated to include the use of an EPI drip in place of Dopamine.
+Education will be required on mixing and administering per the tables included in the protocols. - 4607 Behavioral Emergencies was changed to require availability of a video laryngoscope if administering optional Ketamine. - 4902 Patient Comfort protocol was updated to allow Ketamine as a first line medication. - King Airway has been replaced with the i-gel[®] - ROSC Protocols 5214 and 4214 were updated to clarify mixing and administration of an Amiodarone drip. - MPCC released the Adult Fever protocol 4610, 5610, and 6610 in February of 2022 for immediate use.